MicrosoftDocs/sql-docs/docs/relational-databases/performance/optimized-locking.md

 |COMMIT TRAN    ||
 | | COMMIT TRAN |

-Let's evaluate the outcome of the above behavior with and without lock after qualification (LAQ), an integral part of optimized locking.
+Let's evaluate the outcome of the above scenario with and without lock after qualification (LAQ), an integral part of optimized locking.

 **Without LAQ**